rocky-linux/wiki.rockylinux.org/docs/irc.md

 ### Broken V Servers

 Our distribution, like others, use a variant of `dnf`.
 All Rocky Linux releases are shipped with `dnf` and a certain set of matching configuration files (like `.repo` files).
-This allows your system to work with the mirror system provided by Rocky.
+This allows your system to work with the mirror system provided by the Rocky Linux project.
 Some downstream forks break these configurations and make their system incompatible with what we provide off the shelf.

 Regulars (developers/volunteers) will typically decline to help in this type of scenario.
 Below are examples of "broken V servers" where `dnf` is either missing, misconfigured, or outright crippled.